Turbo Takeaways

 - CSFP: Use the map on the USDA website to find contact information about your local agency and to apply.

 - Meals on Wheels: Search by zip code to find a provider near you.
-You’ll need to fill out an application and a referral letter in some cases to qualify.
+In some cases, you may need to fill out an application and provide a referral letter to qualify.

 Accessible Food Assistance for Seniors

-If you have mobility issues, are housebound, or cannot apply for food assistance in person, other free services for seniors are available.
+If you have mobility issues, are housebound, or can't otherwise apply for food assistance in person, other free services for seniors are available.
 Most programs, including SNAP, allow participants to apply online.

 You can also access food assistance through an eligible representative or a household member.
 Many senior government benefits or programs like Meals on Wheels also offer home-delivered meals.